What is a first look? First Look Wedding Pros and Cons

 If tradition is super important to you –

-It might mean that your family, bridal party, and bride and groom portraits will be taken in the dark.
+It might mean that your family, bridal party, and couples portraits will be taken in the dark.
 It might mean that you will not get the beautiful sunset images you had initially envisioned.

 It might mean you will have to deal with wedding day nerves an extra hour or two longer than if you had done a first look.

-It might mean your family, bridal party and bride and groom photographs will be taken with tear stained cheeks.
+It might mean your family, bridal party and couples photographs will be taken with tear stained cheeks.